ipython/ipython/docs/source/coredev/index.rst

 ---------------------------------------

-Running ``tools/build_release`` does all the file checking and building that the real release script will do.
+Running ``tools/build_release`` does all the file checking and building that the automated release will do.
 This makes test installations, checks that the build procedure runs OK, and tests other steps in the release process.

 The ``build_release`` script will in particular verify that the version number